What is the main source of law authorising this entity form?

 The SpA may be incorporated by a sole shareholder.

-Generally, SpAs may be involved in international restructurings.
+Generally, SpAs may be involved in international transactions and restructurings.

-Chilean law does not regulate cross-border mergers specifically (neither authorizing nor prohibiting them).
-If certain conditions are met, we believe that there are good arguments, from a Chilean corporate law perspective, to uphold the validity of a transaction involving a merger between a Chilean and a foreign entity.
-Prior to implementing a cross-border merger, the parties need to consider the requirements, practical implications and viability of the same in all the countries involved.
+Chilean law does not regulate cross-border mergers specifically (neither authorising nor prohibiting them).
+If certain conditions are met, we believe there are good arguments, from a Chilean corporate law perspective, to uphold the validity of a transaction involving a merger between a Chilean and a foreign entity.
+Prior to implementing a cross-border merger, the parties need to consider the requirements, practical implications, and viability of the same in all the countries involved.

-If for a period of more than 90 continued days, the SpA has 500 or more shareholders, or at least 10% of its shares are owned by a minimum of 100 shareholders (excluding those shareholders that individually, directly or indirectly, exceed said percentage), the same is transformed, by operation of law, into a corporation (“sociedad anónima”), being governed from that point on by the provisions of Law 18,046 on Corporations.
-Under the above conditions, corporations are considered publicly-held and have to list their shares.
+If for a period of more than twelve consecutive (12) months, the SpA has had 2,000 or more shareholders registered in its shareholders registry (or the higher number that may be established by the Financial Market Commission by a general rule), the same is transformed, by operation of law, into a corporation (sociedad anónima), being governed from that point on by the provisions of Law 18,046 on Corporations.
+Under the above conditions, corporations must list their shares in the Securities Registry held by the Financial Market Commission, becoming publicly held.

 Can this type of entity be used for a non-profit or charitable organization?